kiitoss/KACF/README.md

 The goal of KACF is to simplify the creation and duplication of blocks in multiple websites.

 Once your block has been created in one site, you can reuse it in another site by simply copying and pasting the block folder into your new theme.

-To help you manage all your blocks, you will find the **kacf-gallery** block.
-This block retrieves all blocks from all pages of your website and adds them all in one section, where you can search for blocks with keywords and see them live.

 ## Installation